syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 elastic-cloud.workshop.kratix.io/example created
 ```

-Just as Promises are resources, so are the instances of a Promise.
+Just as Promises are Kubernetes resources, so are the Resources that are requested of a Promise.
 You can
-list all the requests for elastic cloud using the following command:
+list all the elastic cloud Resources using the following command:
 ```bash
 kubectl --context $PLATFORM get elastic-cloud
 ```